NoteChat: A Dataset of Synthetic Doctor-Patient Conversations Conditioned on Clinical Notes: Methods

 \paragraph{Roleplay module} The dialogue draft we generated in the Planning module is not high-quality dialogue data.
-Previous work~\cite{yunxiang2023chatdoctor} shows that dialogues generated by a single LLM often have problems with language diversity and role homogeneity.
-Therefore, in order to generate more satisfying dialogues, we use the checklist in the Planning module to generate dialogues round by round, using two LLMs to play the roles of patients and doctors, respectively.
-This strategy enables us to use distinct prompts so that the doctor's responses appear more professional and the patient's dialogue sounds more normal.
+Previous work~\cite{yunxiang2023chatdoctor} shows that dialogues generated by a single LLM often have issues in language diversity and role homogeneity.
+These are manifestations of the shortcomings of LLMs in handling low-level planning for each utterance in an entire dialogue.
+Therefore, in order to generate better quality dialogues, we use the checklist in the Planning module to generate multiple rounds of dialogues using two LLMs to play the roles of patients and physicians, respectively.
+This strategy enables us to use distinct prompts based on different requirements of the corresponding role so that the physician's responses appear more professional and the patient's dialogue sounds more normal.
 Furthermore, we can control the direction of each dialogue round by modifying the prompts.
-More specifically, we determine the keywords covered in each round based on the current checklist, allowing doctor-LLM to guide the dialogue further based on historical dialogues to incorporate keywords.
+More specifically, we determine the keywords covered in each round based on the current checklist, allowing two roleplay LLMs to advance the dialogue further and maximize the coverage of the keywords.
 We then let the Planning module update the checklist.
-This method ensures that the dialogue progression remains logical.
-Subsequently, we let the patient-LLM respond to the doctor as colloquial a manner as possible, ensuring the patient's utterance lay language style.
+Subsequently, we let the patient-LLM respond to the physician in as colloquial a manner as possible, ensuring the patient's utterance lay language style.
 All prompts can be found in Table~\ref{roleplay_prompt}.

 \paragraph{Polish module}